 5. Ask about the technology: If you're going to use video clips, pod casts or presentation software (like PowerPoint or Prezi), establish your future venue's internet capabilities.
 As well as the resident laptop setup, bring your own and backup everything on a thumb drive.
 If at all possible, request to do a test run--in the same room you will be using for the actual workshop--and make sure the tech person will be onsite or on call on the day of the event.

 6. Talk money: Don't believe someone who tells you that facilitating this retreat or workshop will look great on your C.V., will land you a literary agent or give you a free lunch or dinner.
 The potential event or conference may, indeed, yield one or all of these, but none of them is a valid reason to donate your talent and time.

 Ask for a suitable fee.
+Here are some tips from my previous article at LinkedIn.
 Ask for mileage or transportation support.
 As a writer, you should be a good literary citizen and donate your time.
 But only to organizations you actually choose.

 Before I was a writer, I was trained and educated as a teacher.
 But if you've never stood in front of a group before, get online and learn the basics of training and group facilitation.
 Your students will thank you, and you may get invited back for a repeat gig.

 8. Ask about marketing--plus the minimum and maximum enrollment: Depending on the topic and venue, there's a magic number for writing workshops.
 For a fully participatory workshop with lots of peer sharing and review, 9-12 works well.
 Fifteen is do-able.
 Anything beyond that switches the dynamics and begins to morph into a lecture style.
 Too few students, and it's hard to generate dialog and creative energy.
 Too many?
 Your participants can feel crunched for time and air space.